 Indian nationals and people of Indian origin are spread across the world, especially for employment.
 Most of them regularly send money back in India to their loved ones or invest in the Indian market.
 As a result, India is the top receiver of remittance in the world.
 Indian economy is booming and attracting high FDI (Foreign Direct Investment) inflow.
 Considering this, NRIs are also looking for various investment avenues in India.
 To invest in the Indian stock market, NRIs need to open a Demat account.
-In this article, we will describe the best Demat accounts for NRIs in 2021 to invest in the Indian market.
+NRI Demat account is an investment account opened by NRIs and PIO & OCI cardholders.
+A Demat account is mandatory for NRIs who wish to invest in the stock market in India as well as mutual funds, ETFs, and convertible debentures.
+Here are the best Demat accounts for NRIs in 2021 to invest in the Indian market.

 Best Demat accounts for NRIs (Non-Resident Indians) 2021